Face-Off (1971 film)

-Face-Off is a 1971 Canadian feature film produced by John F. Bassett starring Art Hindle, Trudy Young and John Vernon.
+Face-Off (a.k.a.
+Winter Comes Early in the USA) is a 1971 Canadian feature film produced by John F. Bassett starring Art Hindle, Trudy Young and John Vernon.
 The story line concerns a rookie Toronto Maple Leafs ice hockey player and his romance with a musician.
 Several National Hockey League players also appeared in the film.

 Plot

 Hockey player Billy Duke joins the Toronto Maple Leafs, and must adapt to the big league game with assistance from his room-mate, George Armstrong.
 Meanwhile, Duke starts a relationship with rock singer Sherri Lee Nelson, who objects to Duke's often rough hockey playing.
 As the two become more involved, Leafs' coach Fred Wares worries that Sherri is causing Duke to lose his on-ice focus.

 Cast

 The main cast, per the opening credits, are:

 The 1970–71 Toronto Maple Leafs served as Billy Duke's National Hockey League (NHL) team, with players appearing in real game footage as well as many scripted scenes throughout the film.
 Leafs player Jim McKenny wore #18 with the team that season, thus served as #18 "Billy Duke" in actual game footage.
 Some Leafs players had scripted lines of dialogue, including: Paul Henderson, dances with Sherri at New Year's party, "You're a real swinger"; Jim Dorey, fights with Billy in the dressing room, "Who the hell do you think you are"; Ron Ellis, gets some medical attention in the dressing room, "Hey Billy boy - aren't you going to ask us how we lost those three games"; Rick Ley, teases Billy in the dressing room, "What's the secret of faking a 10-day layoff?"; while George Armstrong is a credited performer, with numerous speaking lines.

 Players from other NHL teams also made appearances, in filmed scenes or actual game footage, including Jean Béliveau, Gordie Howe and Bobby Hull.
 Game film included, and the closing credits acknowledged, the 1970–71 Boston Bruins, 1970–71 Montreal Canadiens, 1970–71 Los Angeles Kings, 1970–71 Chicago Black Hawks, 1970–71 Detroit Red Wings, 1970–71 Philadelphia Flyers, 1970–71 California Golden Seals, 1970–71 Vancouver Canucks and 1970–71 New York Rangers.

 Some members of the actual press corps that covered the Leafs and the NHL had lines in the film, including George Gross, Scott Young and Fergie Olver (misspelled "Oliver").
 The long-time medical trainer for the Leafs, Joe Sgro, had scripted lines as the "Leaf Trainer", appearing in one scene with a silent Leafs owner Harold Ballard as "Leaf Doctor".